top of page

 Managing digestive problems with food

-Small changes to your diet are often very effective on gut health, especially when they take into account your lifestyle, the cause of your symptoms and how you react to different foods.
+Small shifts in your diet and eating habits can have a positive impact on your digestive health, especially when they consider your lifestyle, the cause of your symptoms and how you react to different foods.
+A healthy gut can better absorb nutrients from the food you eat, to help you maintain good health.

 There are many ways to improve digestive health through food.
-Trying a low FODMAP diet can be beneficial for some people with IBS and other digestive conditions.
-FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
-These molecules are found in common carbohydrate foods like bread, pulses, milk, yoghurt, honey and some fruit and vegetables.
-Many high FODMAP foods are healthy, so avoiding them long term can reduce your good gut bacteria.
-I will help you carefully remove and reintroduce FODMAPs to find your personal tolerance, while eating a balanced diet.
-There are many other approaches to try if this doesn't work for you.
+This includes finding the right type and amount of fibre for you, and learning eating habits that will nurture your gut.
+The low FODMAP diet will benefit some people with IBS and other digestive conditions.
+FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides and polyols) are found in foods like bread, beans and pulses, milk, yoghurt, honey and certain fruit and vegetables.
+Many high FODMAP foods are healthy, and avoiding them long term can reduce your good gut bacteria numbers.
+I will guide you in systematically reintroducing FODMAPs to your personal tolerance, while maintaining a balanced diet.
+If this approach isn’t suitable, there are many other strategies we can explore together.

 This is why my nutrition advice is personalised to you.
 My expert advice is based on the latest evidence and tailored to your needs, helping you safely improve your gut health without sacrificing good food.
-I can work with your GP or gastrointestinal consultant, or help you integrate your new diet with positive lifestyle choices like exercise or yoga.
+I can work with your GP or gastroenterologist, and help you integrate healthy eating with positive lifestyle choices like exercise or yoga.

 Whether you have a diagnosed condition, or your symptoms persist despite the all-clear from your GP, we will find the best way forward for your digestive health.